Remene8/Cat-Photos-App/README.md

 # Cat-Photos-App
-The index of a photo app
+The index page of a cat photo app